david11133/Netflix-ETL/README.md

 ## Extract

 The data sources consist of CSV files obtained from Kaggle.com, containing information about movies and TV shows available on popular streaming services.
-The CSV files were manually downloaded and stored in the Resources folder of the repository.
+The CSV files were manually downloaded and stored in the Data Branch folder of the repository.

 ### Data Sources:
 | Source No. | Link with Description | Source Last Updated | Download Date | File name in Resources folder |